 - First, make sure that you have the latest version of GoPro Studio installed.
 You can download the latest version here.

 - Next, make sure that there are no non-English characters in the name of the the file being converted, the folder path where the file is saved, or the folder path where you are planning to convert to.

 - If you are experiencing any sort of crashing while converting, check out this article for troubleshooting: How to Resolve GoPro Studio Crashing Issues.

-- If they are planning to export to an external drive, find out what the external drive is formatted to?
+- If you are planning to export to an external drive, find out what the external drive is formatted to.
 If it's FAT32, it could limit a single file conversion only up to 4gb.
 Converted files that are larger than 4gb are not able to move to the external drive for that reason.

 - Prior to adding the clip to the conversion list, change the advance settings to set your image size and frame rate as the SOURCE.

 - Windows only - Make sure you not trying to save the converted file to the root of the hard drive.
 Instead, create a new folder on the desktop and convert into this new folder.

 - Windows only - Right-click on the GoPro Studio shortcut and select Properties.
 Click on the Compatibility tab and make sure that “Run this program in compatibility mode for:" is UNCHECKED.